-The difference between the 2007-08 and 2008-09 percentage of program participants with valid test score gains can be explained by an uptick in the percentage of students who either arrived in the private school after the testing took place -- there is a larger fraction of students attending schools that administered the Iowa Test of Basic Skills in the fall in 2008-09 as opposed to what occurred during 2007-08 -- or left the school before the time in the academic year in which the school administered testing.
-In 2008-09, the percentage of students falling into one of these two categories increased to 5.6 percent, as opposed to the comparable figure of 2.7 percent in 2007-08.
-In addition, 0.6 percent of 2008-09 program participants listed on the official roster were deemed ineligible for test score reporting pursuant to s.
-330.287(8)(c)(2) -- slightly lower than the 0.9 percent in 2007-08.
-In 0.9 percent of the cases, the private school closed before reporting its scores, as compared to 0.2 percent in 2007-08.
-Taken together, the percentage of students in 2008-09 with either legible, valid score reporting or one of these other explanations was 96.9 percent, highly comparable to the 96.5 percent for 2007-08.
+The difference between the 2007-08 and 2008-09/2009-10 percentage of program participants with valid test score gains can be explained by an uptick in the percentage of students who either arrived in the private school after the testing took place -- there is a larger fraction of students attending schools that administered the Iowa Test of Basic Skills in the fall in 2008-09 and 2009-10 as opposed to what occurred during 2007-08 -- or left the school before the time in the academic year in which the school administered testing.
+In 2008-09 and 2009-10, the percentage of students falling into one of these two categories increased to 5.6 percent and 5.8 percent, respectively, as opposed to the comparable figure of 2.7 percent in 2007-08.
+In addition, 0.6 percent of 2008-09 program participants and 0.7 percent of 2009-10 participants listed on the official roster were deemed ineligible for test score reporting pursuant to s.
+1002.395(8)(c)(2) -- slightly lower than the 0.9 percent in 2007-08.
+Few schools closed before reporting their scores in 2009-10; only 0.1 percent of scores in 2009-10 are missing in this way, a lower fraction than in 2008-09 and similar to the 0.2 percent in 2007-08.
+Taken together, the percentage of students in 2009-10 with either legible, valid score reporting or one of these other explanations was 97.9 percent, above the 96.9 percent in 2008-09 and the 96.5 percent in 2007-08.

-In the remaining cases, the private school either reported the student was absent (1.9 percent, as compared with 1.0 percent in 2007-08) or had some problem with test reporting (1.3 percent, as compared with 2.6 percent.)
+In the remaining cases, the private school either reported the student was absent (0.8 percent, as compared with 1.9 percent in 2008-09 and 1.0 percent in 2007-08) or had some problem with test reporting (1.3 percent, as compared with 1.2 percent in 2008-09 and 2.6 percent in 2007-08.)
 This last category includes the school providing test scores that were illegible, not providing scores that could be compared with national norms, testing students using an unapproved test, or failing to test students at all.
 The percentage of schools falling into these categories continues to fall with each successive round of testing, implying that private school compliance with the testing requirements continues to improve.

-The next table reports the distribution of tests taken by participating students.
-Of the students who have taken tests that were reported to the Independent Research Organization, virtually 100 percent (all but three students) took a test approved by the Florida Department of Education.
-The vast majority of the students (68.8 percent) took the Stanford Achievement Test, the nationally norm-referenced test administered to all public school students in the relevant grades in Florida through 2007-08, while another 22.2 percent took the Iowa Test of Basic Skills and 4.0 percent took the Terra Nova test.
-The other students took a number of other tests, most notably the Basic Achievement Skills Inventory, taken by 1.5 percent of students.
+Of the students who have taken tests that were reported to the Independent Research Organization, virtually 100 percent took a test approved by the Florida Department of Education.
+The vast majority of the students (69.2 percent) took the Stanford Achievement Test, the nationally norm-referenced test administered to all public school students in the relevant grades in Florida through 2007-08, while another 20.6 percent took the Iowa Test of Basic Skills and 3.7 percent took the Terra Nova test.
+The other students took a number of other tests, most notably the Basic Achievement Skills Inventory, taken by 1.7 percent of students, the PSAT/NMSQT, taken by 1.3 percent of students, the ACT/PLAN, taken by 1.3 percent, and the Metropolitan Achievement Test, taken by 0.5 percent.
+1.7 percent took other approved tests.
+No students took a test that was not approved by the Florida Department of Education.